Pushparaj45/Full-stack/records/README.md

 npm run dev
 ```

-This command will start the development server and automatically open the project in your default web browser.
-You can now view and interact with the React application.

 ### Additional Notes

 - If the development server fails to open the project in your browser automatically, you can manually open your web browser and navigate to `http://localhost:5173` (or another port if specified).
 - To stop the development server, you can press `Ctrl + C` in the terminal or command prompt where the server is running.

-## Conclusion

-You have successfully cloned a React project from GitHub, installed the required Node.js modules using npm, and run the project on your local development server.
-You can now start exploring and modifying the project as needed.